OPSEU Pensions benefits banner

 What are Employment Insurance (EI) Parental Leave Benefits?

-Parental benefits are payable either to parents who are caring for a newborn or newly adopted child or children, up to a maximum of 35 weeks.
+Parental benefits are payable either to parents who are caring for a newborn or newly adopted child or children, up to a maximum of 35 weeks for standard benefits or 61 weeks of extended benefits.

-What is the eligibility criteria for EI Parental Leave Benefits?
+What are the eligibility criteria for EI Parental Leave Benefits?

 To be entitled to maternity or parental benefits you must show that: